GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 ## 1. Overview

-<div class="ed">Blurb about the web standards and WCAG.</div>
+### New Zealand Government Web Standards

+The New Zealand Government Web Standards (“Web Standards”) are made up of 2 individual standards:

+1. The Web Accessibility Standard is a profile of the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines v2.0 (WCAG 2.0).
+WCAG 2.0 is at the heart of web accessibility requirements in a number of jurisdictions including Australia, Canada and the United Kingdom.
+The New Zealand profile defines some custom exceptions to WCAG 2.0 for use within the New Zealand Government.

+2. The Web Usability Standard is a collection of policy-related requirements that draw on other frameworks such as the Privacy Act, the New Zealand Government Open Access and Licensing Framework, and a small number of best practices identified by the Web Standards Working Group of cross-agency web practitioners.

+### 2017 Self-Assessment Methodology

+The 2017 Web Standards Self-Assessments greatly reduce the number of tests compared to the 2014 Self-Assessments.
+The 2017 Self-Assessment Methodology does not comprehensively test against all requirements of the Web Accessibility and Web Usability Standards, nor does it deliver a formal compliance score or ranking.
+Instead, it outlines a series of tests whose results are an actionable indicator of how well web content is meeting the intent of the Web Standards.

-This document details what someone needs to know to conduct the 2017 Web Standards Self-Assessment.
+This document details what someone needs to know to conduct the 2017 Annual Web Standards Self-Assessment.
 It outlines the:

 *  tools needed and how to use them
 *  tests required as part of the Self-Assessment
 *  extra guidance for people less familiar with web accessibility.

-### What we’re doing

-The 2017 Self-Assessment is reducing the number of success criteria to be tested.
-Instead it focuses on the most common issues that were identified in the 2014 Self-Assessments.
+#### Web Standards Test Suites

+The tests in the new Annual Self-Assessment Methodology come from two simple and reusable test suites, one for each of the two Web Standards.
+The Web Usability Standard Test Suite includes a test for each of that Standard’s requirements.
+As those requirements are relatively few and straightforward, this test suite has been incorporated wholesale into the Annual Self-Assessment Methodology.

+The Web Accessibility Standard Test Suite combines an automated test tool with a collection of easy-to-perform manual procedures that test for common accessibility barriers and issues.
+As time goes on, we’ll build up the Web Accessibility Standard Test Suite with more tests addressing a greater number of issues.
+This year, the 2017 Self-Assessment Methodology will include only a subset of the Web Accessibility Standard Test Suite that is mainly focused on the most common issues identified in the 2014 Self-Assessments.

+These two Web Standards Test Suites can be used, as they are for these Annual Self-Assessments, to identify and measure improvement over time.
+More practically, they can also be used anytime and with any web content to:

+*  identify, prioritise, and fix notable accessibility and other Web Standards issues
+*  report existing issues to management to get their support for training, remediation, resources, etc.
+*  raise staff knowledge and skill in web accessibility
+*  test web content built by external companies for common accessibility issues
+*  apply the testing process throughout a website’s development lifecycle to ensure it is continually accessible.

 ### What it doesn’t do

-These tests can't tell you if your website is fully accessible or usable.
-If you want a full assessment, you need to test against all the requirements in the Web Accessibility and Web Usability Standards.
+The Annual Self-Assessment Methodology can't tell you if your website is fully accessible or usable.
+If you want a full assessment, you need to test against all the requirements in the Web Accessibility and Web Usability Standards themselves.

-### How and when to use it

-As well as using this document to conduct the 2017 Self-Assessment, organisations can also use it to:

-* prioritise areas to improve
-* report existing issues to management to get their support for training, remediation, resource allocation etc.
-* raise web accessibility knowledge and skills among their staff
-* test websites built by external companies for common accessibility issues
-* apply the testing process throughout a website’s development lifecycle to ensure it is continually accessible.

-### Assessment results

-The Self-Assessment is meant to give organisations an indication of how well they are meeting the Web Standards, rather than how they rank against other organisations.
-The annual self-assessments will give them a way to measure their improvement over time.

-**What you can do with the results**

-The tests in this methodology are pretty black and white.
-There’s no weighting or percentage pass/fails.
-If you pass a test, it means all the content on that page passes.
-On the other hand, if a page fails only 1 of the 3 requirements involved in particular test, the page as a whole fails that test.
-Note down for your own use the things that need fixing and you can go back later and fix them.

-### Future plans

-We’re planning to review old issues and address new ones with different sets of tests every year.
-Over time we’ll build up a library of tests that addresses a greater number of Web Standards requirements.

 </div>